-- ☐ The Code Enforcement Division of the County of Lake's CDD cited the lessee with Notice of Violation and Stop Work Order on May 14, 2020. - ☐ The applicant coordinated with the CDD staff to identify and implement corrective actions, including: - the removal of the hoop houses, - preparation of engineered grading plans, - > stabilization of the illegal grading area, and - installation of storm water management controls to prevent erosion. - ☐ These plans and associated actions to mitigate the violations were cleared by the CDD on August 8, 2021. - ☐ No cultivation activities have occurred at the project site since the revocation of the Early Activation.
+- □On August 5, 2021 the applicant submitted a letter describing a Resolution to address the Violations to Staff.
+The applicant coordinated with the Staff to identify and implement corrective actions, including: - > the removal of the hoop houses, - preparation of engineered grading plans, - >stabilization of the illegal grading area, and - ➤ installation of storm water management controls to prevent erosion. - ❖The Plan and associated actions to mitigate the violations were cleared by the CDD on August 8, 2021. - □ No cultivation activities have occurred at the project site since the revocation of the Early Activation.